 Burundi gained independence from Germany in 1962 and initially forged a monarchy, but established a republic and one-party state in 1966.
 Bouts of ethnic cleansing and ultimately two civil wars and genocides during the 1970s and again in the 1990s resulted in turmoil that left the economy undeveloped and the population as one of the world's poorest.

 The sovereign state of Burundi's political system is that of a presidential representative democratic republic based upon a multi-party state.
 The president of Burundi is the head of state and head of government.
 There are currently 21 registered parties in Burundi.
 On June 6, 1998, the constitution was changed, broadening National Assembly's seats and making provisions for two vice-presidents.
 Because of the Arusha Accord, Burundi enacted a transitional government in 2000.

 Burundi remains primarily a rural society, with just 13.4 percent of the population living in urban areas in 2019.
-The population density is around 753 per square mile, the second highest in Africa.
+The country has a population density of 753 persons per square mile, the second highest in Africa.
 Roughly 85 percent of the population is of Hutu origin, 15 percent Tutsi, and fewer than 1 percent indigenous Twa.
 The official languages of Burundi are Kirundi, French, and English, Kirundi is recognized officially as the national language.